pilm-bioinformatics/pilmbc211-rnaseq-i/content/basics/requirements/_index.en.md

 	-  make section 1 of this tutorial: [Learn Enough Command Line to Be Dangerous |  Learn Enough to Be Dangerous](https://www.learnenough.com/command-line-tutorial/basics)
 	- [Navigating the Terminal: A Gentle Introduction - YouTube](https://www.youtube.com/watch?v=Vhcx4KJbtes&feature=youtu.be)
 	- play this game done at MIT: [Terminus](http://web.mit.edu/mprat/Public/web/Terminus/Web/main.html)
 - eofe5 credentials: If you don't have one follow this link: https://engaging-web.mit.edu/request_account.
 Choose your PI names under `Group` droplist.
-You need to know your user name and the `eofe-key` file that you get after completion of your account.
+You need to know your `username` and have `eofe-key` file that you get after completion of your account.